-However, the plans of the Catholic Church were shattered by the Reformation values embraced by the local Saxons who transformed the Black Church from Brasov into an Evangelical parish in 1542.
+However, the plans of the Catholic Church were shattered by the Reformation values embraced by the local Saxons of Transylvania who transformed the Black Church from Brasov into an Evangelical parish in 1542.
 Two years later, Johannes Honterus, the promoter of the Reformation in Transylvania was chosen as the first Evangelical priest, and the church was redecorated according to the new principles.

 Still, the worst came in 1689 when historical Brasov was destroyed by a devastating fire.
-Only the walls, the font and the treasury from the vestry survived from the edifice that is known as the Black Church ever since.
+Only the walls, the font, and the treasury from the vestry survived from the edifice that is known as the Black Church ever since.
 The monument was rebuilt in the 18th century, but its restoration continued up to recent years.

 The Black Church from Brasov is one of the most beautiful Gothic monuments in Romania.
 It also has the biggest mechanical organ in the country and the largest collection of Oriental carpets outside Turkey.
-Below the carpets, you’ll surely notice the gallery panels painted with the coats of arms of merchants, but also those with the symbols of the ten virtues.
+Below the carpets, you’ll surely notice the gallery panels painted with the coats of arms of merchants but also those with the symbols of the ten virtues.

-The pulpit that dates from 1696 is decorated with the sculptures of Moses, the four Evangelists and the representation of Agnus Dei, plus two references to moralizing Bible passages.
+The pulpit that dates from 1696 is decorated with the sculptures of Moses, the four Evangelists, and the representation of Agnus Dei, plus two references to moralizing Bible passages.
 On the opposing wall, you will see the coat of arms of medieval Brasov.

 While the choir altar dates from the 19th century, on the northern side you can admire one of the oldest altars in Transylvania, a valuable 15th-century piece brought here from the church in Feldioara.
-From the same period dates the mural painting representing Virgin Mary with Saint Catherine and Saint Barbara from the southern hall.
+From the same period dates the mural painting representing the Virgin Mary with Saint Catherine and Saint Barbara from the southern hall.

 The thematic exhibitions from the southern and northern towers will guide through the history of the church and the life of Johannes Honterus.
 Here, you will also find the beautiful old funeral stones of senators and judges that were once buried inside the church.

 Visiting the Black Church is a must and a top thing to do in Brasov, one of the most beautiful cities in Romania.
-The history of the monument is a faithful image of the main events that shaped the past of Transylvania in times of peace and war, from enemy invasions to the fundamental role of Saxon colonists and the impact of the Reformation on their society.
+The history of the monument is a faithful image of the main events that shaped the past of Transylvania in times of peace and war, from enemy invasions to the fundamental role of German colonists and the impact of the Reformation on their society.